ethereum/ethereum-org-website/src/content/developers/docs/scaling/plasma/index.md

 Plasma supposes that Ethereum Mainnet doesn't need to verify all transactions.
 Instead, we can process transactions off Mainnet, freeing nodes from having to validate every transaction.

 Off-chain computation is necessary since Plasma chains can optimize for speed and cost.
-For example, a Plasma chain may—and most often does—use a single "Operator" to manage the ordering and execution of transactions.
+For example, a Plasma chain may—and most often does—use a single "operator" to manage the ordering and execution of transactions.
 With just one entity verifying transactions, processing times on a plasma chain are faster than Ethereum Mainnet.

 ### State commitments {#state-commitments}

 While Plasma executes transactions off-chain, they are settled on the main Ethereum execution layer—otherwise, Plasma chains cannot benefit from Ethereum's security guarantees.
 But finalizing off-chain transactions without knowing the state of the plasma chain would break the security model and allow the proliferation of invalid transactions.
-This is why the **Operator**, the entity responsible for producing blocks on the plasma chain, is required to publish "state commitments" on Ethereum periodically.
+This is why the operator, the entity responsible for producing blocks on the plasma chain, is required to publish "state commitments" on Ethereum periodically.

 A [commitment scheme](https://en.wikipedia.org/wiki/Commitment_scheme) is a cryptographic technique for committing to a value or statement without revealing it to another party.
 Commitments are "binding" in the sense that you cannot change the value or statement once you've committed to it.
-State commitments in Plasma take the form of "Merkle roots" (derived from a [Merkle tree](/whitepaper/#merkle-trees)) which the Operator sends at intervals to the Plasma contract on the Ethereum chain.
+State commitments in Plasma take the form of "Merkle roots" (derived from a [Merkle tree](/whitepaper/#merkle-trees)) which the operator sends at intervals to the Plasma contract on the Ethereum chain.

 Merkle roots are cryptographic primitives that enable compressing of large amounts of information.
 A Merkle root (also called a "block root" in this case) could represent all the transactions in a block.
 Merkle roots also make it easier to verify that a small piece of data is part of the larger dataset.
 For instance, a user can produce a [Merkle proof](/developers/tutorials/merkle-proofs-for-offline-data-integrity/#main-content) to prove the inclusion of a transaction in a specific block.

 Merkle roots are important for providing information about the off-chain's state to Ethereum.
-You can think of Merkle roots as "save points": the Operator is saying, "This is the state of the Plasma chain at x point in time, and this is the Merkle root as proof."
-The Operator is committing to the *current state* of the plasma chain with a Merkle root, which is why it is called a "state commitment".
+You can think of Merkle roots as "save points": the operator is saying, "This is the state of the Plasma chain at x point in time, and this is the Merkle root as proof."
+The operator is committing to the *current state* of the plasma chain with a Merkle root, which is why it is called a "state commitment".

 ### Entries and exits {#entries-and-exits}